Ohtani, Rengifo lifts Angels past Astros to avoid sweep, 2-1

 TRAINER’S ROOM

-Angels: 3B Anthony Rendon (left groin strain) is expected to be activated either Tuesday or Wednesday, according to manager Phil Nevin.
+Angels: 3B Anthony Rendon (left groin strain) is expected to be activated either Tuesday or Wednesday, according to Nevin.

 Astros: 2B Jose Altuve was held out of the lineup for a second straight game after experience an oblique issue after an awkward swing on Friday night.
 Altuve did run and throw prior to Sunday’s game but did not hit.
-Manager Dusty Baker considered Altuve day to day.
+Baker said Altuve is day to day.

 UP NEXT

 Angels: Off Monday before opening a six-game homestand.
-Prior to Sunday’s game, the Angels had not set their rotation for their series against the Cubs starting Tuesday.
+Following Sunday’s game, Nevin set the rotation for the Cubs series and LHP Tyler Anderson (2-1, 5.47 ERA) will start Tuesday.

 Astros: RHP Brandon Bielak (2-2, 3.19 ERA) will open Houston’s seven-game road trip on Monday against the Toronto Blue Jays.
 Bielak matched a career high in strikeouts with six in his last start, which came in a win against the Twins.